coolar-star/COOL/docs/philosophy/multi_layer_cognitive_model.md

 - **Layer 5:** Temporal & Directional Coherence
 - **Layer 6:** Global Cognitive State

-Each layer transforms the previous one.
+Each layer transforms the previous one and feeds back into it.
 Cognition is not a simple pipeline—it is a **looping reconstruction cascade**.

+This model does not claim to be a literal neuroscientific map.
+It is an **architectural abstraction** that makes COOL / MOOL implementable
+as a “Digital Hippocampus” for both human-inspired and artificial systems.

 ---

 ## 3. Layer 0 — External Input (Stimulus Field)

-Includes:
+Layer 0 contains:

 - sensory input,
 - linguistic input,
-- emotional or contextual triggers.
+- emotional or contextual triggers,
+- environmental signals (including other agents’ behaviour).

 This is **not yet experience**.
-It is only the *raw material* that will be reconstructed internally.
+It is only the *raw material* that will be internally reconstructed.

+In the COOL framework, Layer 0 corresponds to:

+- user messages,
+- environmental observations,
+- tool outputs,
+which are later interpreted through higher layers.

 ---

 ## 4. Layer 1 — Qualia Reconstruction (Prompt-Level Reconstruction)

 Qualia are not the stimulus itself.
-They are the **internal representation produced from input**.
+They are the **internal representations produced from input**.

 Qualia emerge from: